Borelli28/rockPaper-py/README.md

-# rockPaper-scissors - Rock,Paper & Scissors game
+# rockPaper-scissors - Rock, Paper & Scissors game

 #### This is a simple Rock, Paper & Scissors program that you can run on the command line